HOW TO VOTE BY MAIL

 When is my completed ballot due?

-Once you receive your ballot from the Board of Elections, you can either personally hand-deliver it, or mail it back to the address below where it MUST BE RECEIVED no later than 8:00 PM on Election Day.
+Once you receive your ballot from the Board of Elections, you can either personally hand-deliver it, place it in a monitored drop box, or mail it back to the address below where it MUST BE RECEIVED no later than 8:00 PM on Election Day.

 Chester County Board of Elections